seek-oss/serverless-haskell/README.md

 ## Development

-Currently, apart from the `master` branch, an `lts-12` branch is maintained with no breaking changes since 0.6.x, for inclusion into Stackage LTS 12.
-For bugfixes and new features that do not change the existing behavior, please target `lts-12`.
+Currently, apart from the `master` branch, an `v0.6.x` branch is maintained with no breaking changes since 0.6.0, for inclusion into Stackage LTS 12.
+For bugfixes and new features that do not change the existing behavior, please target `v0.6.x`.
 For anything else, target `master`.

+Changes to the LTS branch will be forward ported to the `master` branch after releasing.

 ### Testing